The most famous Egyptologists in history and their incredible discoveries

 Giovanni Belzoni (1778-1823)

-In 1815, while in Malta, Belzoni met an agent of Muhammad ali Pasha, the ruler of Egypt, who encouraged the Italian to work in hydraulics in Egypt.
+A turning point came in 1815, when he was in Malta.
+There, Belzoni met an agent of Muhammad Ali Pasha, the ruler of Egypt, who encouraged the Italian to work in hydraulics in Egypt.

 Unfortunately, this career change proved unsuccessful, but while in Egypt, Belzoni met the British consul-general, Henry Salt.